Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Cross-chain bridging

 Facilitating cross-chain bridging speaks of a WaaS platform's versatility.
 Assessing the underlying services (in Particle’s case, li.fi) and integrations in place for enabling cross-chain interactions is essential.
-Strong cross-chain bridging capabilities can open doors to more functionalities and reduce friction as the blockchain ecosystem develops towards a multi-chain, scalability-centric roadmap, smoothening the experience of users and developers in the present and future.
+Strong cross-chain bridging capabilities can open doors to more functionalities and reduce friction as the blockchain ecosystem develops towards a chain-abstracted roadmap, smoothening the experience of users and developers in the present and future.

 Swaps